HDRUK/uvR/README.md

 uvR::JAXA_convert()
 ```

-* Process the data for your area of interest
+* Process the data for your area of interest (takes a while)
 ```{r process, include=F}
 uvR::JAXA_process(61,43,-11,2)
 ```